tharsha18/kinesisid/lab1.md

 ![screenshot](imglab1/Picture6.png)

 4. Configure device
-•	Copy all the certificate files you downloaded previously to a folder from where you will run the simulator that generates random data and sends it to the topic
+•	Copy all the certificate files you downloaded in the earlier part of this section and transfer them to the linux EC2 instance you created in section 1 using a tool of your choice. from where you will run the simulator that generates random data and sends it to the topic
 •	Copy the simulator script to the same folder.
 •	Make sure you can access the IOT endpoint from here